 9Aquatic Plants

-Depending on where you live, there will be different choices for pond plants.
+Depending on where you live, there will be different options for pond plants.

 Just like any garden, invasive pond plants can be an issue.
 There are plenty of fast-growing pond plants that will take over while your back is turned.